marmelab/react-admin/docs/Architecture.md

 );
 ```

-We consider this snippet simple enough for a React developer, so we decided not to add support for multiple elements per line in the core.
+We believe this code snippet is simple enough for a React developer, so we chose not to add core support for multiple elements per line.

-If you don't find a particular feature in the react-admin documentation, it can mean it's doable quickly in pure React.
+If you can't find a specific feature in the react-admin documentation, it's often because it can be quickly achieved using pure React.

 ## Backward Compatibility Is More Important Than New Features

-None of us like to update the code of our apps just because an underlying library has published a breaking change.
-React-admin does its best to avoid losing developers' time.
+Nobody enjoys updating their app's code simply because a foundational library has introduced a breaking change.
+React-admin makes a concerted effort to prevent such disruptions and the unnecessary time loss they cause for developers.

-Some components may have a weird API.
-That's probably for historical reasons.
-We prefer to keep the backward compatibility as high as possible - sometimes at the cost of API consistency.
+Some components may have peculiar APIs, often for historical reasons.
+We prioritize maintaining backward compatibility as much as possible, occasionally at the expense of API consistency.

-The code of some components may seem convoluted for no apparent reason.
-It's probably that the component has to support both the old and the new syntax.
+The code for some components may seem unnecessarily complex.
+This usually happens when a component has to support both old and new syntaxes.

-This backward compatibility costs a lot in maintenance to the react-admin core team, but it's a huge time saver for react-admin users.
+Maintaining this backward compatibility requires a significant effort from the react-admin core team, but it pays off by saving substantial time for react-admin users.

 ## Principle of Least Surprise

-Because we favor [composition](#composition), you should be able to combine react-admin components in all sorts of ways, and it should just work (thanks to [contexts](#context-pull-dont-push)).
-We have an extensive test suite to ensure that the react-admin components work well together.
-And TypeScript helps you determine when you are using a component in a way that doesn't make sense.
+Due to our emphasis on [composition](#composition), you should be able to combine react-admin components in various ways and expect them to work seamlessly (courtesy of to [contexts](#context-pull-dont-push)).
+We have a comprehensive test suite to ensure that the react-admin components interact well together.
+Moreover, TypeScript assists in identifying if you're using a component in a manner that isn't supported.

-This leads to strong design choices in the react-admin code.
+These considerations lead to strong design choices in the react-admin code.

-One of them concerns child inspection, which we tend to avoid at all costs.
-A counter example is `<Datagrid>`, which inspects its Field children at runtime to determine the column headers.
-This has serious drawbacks:
+One notable example relates to child inspection, which we strive to avoid whenever possible.
+An exception is the `<Datagrid>` component, which inspects its Field children at runtime to determine the column headers.
+This practice has significant drawbacks:

-- If the child is wrapped inside another component that doesn't use the same API, the feature breaks
+- If a child is wrapped inside another component that doesn't follow the same API, the feature breaks
-- Developers expect that a component affects its subtree, not its ancestors.
-This leads to inexplicable bugs.
+- Developers typically expect a component to affect its subtree, not its ancestors.
+Violating this expectation can lead to difficult-to-explain bugs.

-We keep child inspection in `<Datagrid>` because there is no better alternative, but it's a rare exception.
-Every time we implemented child inspection, we regretted it afterward.
+We keep child inspection in `<Datagrid>` because there is no superior alternative, but it's an uncommon exception.
+Every time we've implemented child inspection, we regretted it later.

-To avoid surprises, we also avoid `React.cloneElement()`, and passing props down the tree.
+To minimize surprises, we also avoid using `React.cloneElement()` and refrain from passing props down the tree.

 ## Principle Of Least Documentation

 No one reads docs.
-It's an unfortunate fact that we have learned to live with.
+This is an unfortunate reality that we have come to terms with.

-So when we design a new feature, we try to do it in the most intuitive way for developers.
+Therefore, when designing a new feature, our priority is to make it as intuitive as possible for developers.
 We keep the API minimal ([see above](#minimal-api-surface)).
-We copy the API of well-known libraries.
-We throw errors with helpful and explicit messages.
-We provide TypeScript types and JSDoc to help developers discover the API from within their IDE.
-We publish live examples with commented code.
+We emulate the APIs of well-established libraries.
+We throw errors with clear and informative messages.
+To aid developers in discovering the API within their IDE, we provide TypeScript types and JSDoc.
+Furthermore, we publish live examples complemented by annotated code.

-But because react-admin is a very large library, it also has a lengthy documentation.
-We cover many, many use cases, and our documentation goes beyond basic usage instructions and API description.
-And to be sure you find the right information quickly, we often duplicate the same information in several places.
-We believe in the power of [serendipity](https://en.wikipedia.org/wiki/Serendipity).
+Despite this, given the extensive nature of react-admin, it inevitably comes with comprehensive documentation.
+We cover a wide variety of use cases, extending our documentation beyond mere usage instructions and API descriptions.
+To ensure that you find the information you need quickly, we frequently duplicate the same information in different places.
+We truly believe in the power of [serendipity](https://en.wikipedia.org/wiki/Serendipity).

-Don't be afraid if this documentation seems overwhelming at first.
-You don't need to read it all.
-You can start with the Introduction chapter of each section, and read the code of the demos.
-After a while, you'll get used to the react-admin API, and you'll be able to find the information you need quickly.
+If you find this documentation overwhelming at first, don't fret.
+There's no need to read everything all at once.
+Start with the Introduction chapter of each section and examine the demo codes.
+Over time, you'll become familiar with the react-admin API, and finding the information you need will become a breeze.

 ## Monorepo

-Whenever you import a react-admin component, it's from the `react-admin` package:
+Whenever you import a react-admin component, it's sourced from the `react-admin` package:

 ```jsx
 import { List, Datagrid, TextField } from 'react-admin';
 ```

-But if you look at [the react-admin source code](https://github.com/marmelab/react-admin) (which we encourage you to do), you will find imports like:
+But if you peek at [the react-admin source code](https://github.com/marmelab/react-admin) (which we encourage you to do), you will find imports like:

 ```jsx
 import { useListController } from 'ra-core';
 ```

-In fact, the `react-admin` package only re-exports components from internal packages.
-React-admin is a *distribution* of several packages, each of which handles a specific feature.
-The packages are all located in [the `packages/` directory](https://github.com/marmelab/react-admin/tree/master/packages).
-The most notable packages are:
+That's because the `react-admin` package simply re-exports components from internal packages.
+React-admin is a *distribution* of several packages, each dedicated to a specific feature.
+These packages can be found in [the `packages/` directory](https://github.com/marmelab/react-admin/tree/master/packages).
+Some of the more notable packages include:

 * `ra-core`: The core react-admin logic, without any UI.
 * `ra-ui-materialui`: The Material UI skin for react-admin.